Skip to main content

 Experiential Learning Requirement

 Mathematics majors have a number of ways to satisfy the experiential learning requirement.
-Creative proposals from students are welcome: here are a few pathways, some of which are already approved and some of which are still making their way through the university process.
+Creative proposals from students are welcome: here are a few pathways, some of which are already have blanket approvals and some of which will need to be approved on a case-by-case basis.
+See also https://el.uga.edu/ for more information about experiential learning at UGA and other ways of satisfying the requirement.

-5. REUs and other research programs (not approved yet).
+5. REUs and other research programs (approval needed).

 7. Certain mathematics courses are approved as EL courses